A Good Man

 Chapter 37: Let’s Not Fight

-“She’s locked herself in her room and won’t talk to me,” Christine said as she came back into the lounge.
+“She’s locked herself in her room and won’t talk to me,” Christine said as she returned to the lounge.
 She’d followed Clarissa after she stormed out, leaving me alone with Will and Pete.
-We’d discussed the implications of a possible sale of Liddington-Phipps and the consequences of not selling during the ten minutes she’d been gone.
+We discussed the implications of a possible sale of Liddington-Phipps and the consequences of not selling during the ten minutes she’d been gone.

 “Let me try,” I said.

 Christine waved her hand dismissively.
 “Feel free.
-But it won’t make any difference.
-I doubt you’ve ever seen her when she gets in one of these moods.
-She can be stubborn as her father was.
+But it won’t matter.
+I doubt you’ve ever seen her when she gets into one of these moods.
+She can be as stubborn as her father was.
 Worse, probably, because I know I can be stubborn too.
-She gets it from the both of us.”
+She gets it from both of us.”

 I left Clarissa’s three trustees behind, climbed the stairs and walked along the landing until I found myself outside her bedroom.
 I knocked once.